-In 2017, and 2018 the Division of Behavioral Health (DBH) received federal grants to focus on the opioid crisis in the Nebraska.
+Since 2017, the Division of Behavioral Health (DBH) has received federal grants to focus on the opioid crisis in the Nebraska.
 The grant money has been used to support opioid addiction prevention, treatment and recovery through different programs.

 Although Nebraska has not had as many overdose deaths from opioids as compared to other states, Nebraska is still working to decrease opioid addiction through these prevention efforts: